 Here are some photos from our trips over the past couple of years, with captions identifying the species, followed by another video recorded two days ago during the spring breeding season.

-All photos by Mitchell Yee
+All photos and videos by Mitchell Yee

 Snow geese lifting off from their feeding zone in a flooded post-harvest rice field